Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: History and prior work

 where $V$ is a random potential.
 [E.g.~one may imagine the interface between two phases of $d + 1$ dimensional Ising model at $T < T_c$, the disorder potential $V$ coming from impurities.]
-We kept $T$ explicit in the action {\eqref{Sinterface}} and this will be important.
-The potential is taken gaussian random with
+We kept $T$ explicit in the action.
+The potential is taken Gaussian random with

-As a consequence of shift symmetry $u \rightarrow u + \tmop{const}$, the variance depends on the difference $R (u - u')$, assumed an even function.
+As a consequence of the shift symmetry $u \rightarrow u + \tmop{const}$, the variance depends on the difference $R (u - u')$, assumed an even function.
 One is interested in computing various correlators of $u (x)$, e.g.

 at long distances, where $\zeta$ is called the roughness exponent .

 Replica method then leads to the Lagrangian:

 Compared to the RFIM replicated Lagrangian {\eqref{Sr}} (with $\phi_i \leftrightarrow u_i$), this Lagrangian lacks the individual potential $V (u_i)$ which is forbidden by the shift symmetry.
 The term $\left( \sum_i u_i \right)^2$ is reproduced for the quadratic $R (u)$, because $\sum_{i j} (u_i - u_j)^2 = - 2 \sum_{i j} u_i u_j = - 2 \left( \sum u_i \right)^2$ in the $n \rightarrow 0$ limit.
 For $R (u) = u^k$, the perturbation in {\eqref{ReplInt}} is nothing but the Feldman operator $\mathcal{F}_k$ which played such an important role in our paper.
 Applying the Cardy transform $u_1 = \varphi + \omega / 2$, $u_i = \varphi - \omega / 2 + \chi_i$ $\left( i = 2, \ldots, n, \sum \chi_i = 0 \right)$ gives, in the $n \rightarrow 0$ limit, the Lagrangian